ThKrypt/QualCoder/2-Settings,-Attributes,-Journals.md

 Under the Project menu click on Project memo.
 This is where you can put notes about your overall project.

-The main window displays various changes that are made when using QualCoder.
-You will notice the main window has a menu bar at the top full of options.
+The Action Log tab displays various changes that are made when using QualCoder.
+The main window has a menu bar at the top full of options.
 There are four tabs for: _action log_, _manage_, _reports_ and _coding_ (text coding shown below).

 ![main screen](https://qualcoder.files.wordpress.com/2021/02/tabbed.png)